 The college application game is steeped in numbers.
 Let’s start with these:

-- Number of college applications submitted by the Common App through March 2023 was over 7 million.
+- Number of college applications submitted using the Common App through November 1, 2023 was over 3.3 million.

 Bottom line?
 As the number of applications goes up, so does the number of deferrals, waitlists, and rejections.

 The college admissions process is odd, emotional, and partly out of your control.
 Let’s all take a moment and put on our realist hats.
 A student can check all the right boxes during high school and still find themselves on the wrong side of the admissions decision fence of their “dream” school when it’s all over.

 And some years are especially brutal.
 The most highly selective (or shall we call them rejective?) schools have acceptance rates in the single digits.
 Thousands of valedictorians are being turned away from these schools.
 At some colleges, they only accept a very limited number of applicants in certain majors.
 And the trend to issue deferrals is not limited to only highly selective colleges.